 The train takes a little over two hours.

-Your train will arrive at Piccadilly Station at 09:30am, and your guide will meet you at the bus stop located outside Piccadilly Gate on 26-32 Store Street (near the NCP car park) at 10:00am.
+Your train arrives at Piccadilly Station at 09:30am, and your driver-guide will meet you at the bus stop located outside Piccadilly Gate on 26-32 Store Street (near the NCP car park) at 10:00am.
 All you need to do is to exit the station by the main exit, turn right and walk up to Café Nero.
 You will come to a set of lights, turn left and go down the street.
 Walk under the footbridge and take the first left under the tunnel and you should be able to see your driver in a white branded mini-coach.
 Due to unforeseen circumstances, the guide may not be at the bus stop to meet you.
 Don’t worry, they’ll be there as soon as possible.
 If you have problems finding your bus, just give us a call on +44(0)131 226 3133.

 We want you to enjoy Britain and Ireland.
 And we believe the best way to do this is to get you off the mini-coach and out exploring.
 So, we give you plenty of time to take photos, go walking, and explore ancient ruins.